Susan M. Walsh, DNP, APRN, PNP-PC

 845 S. Damen Ave., MC 802, Chicago, IL 60612

-Dr. Walsh is a board certified Pediatric Nurse Practitioner and a Clinical Associate Professor at UIC College of Nursing in the Department of Women, Children and Family Health Science joining the faculty in 2004.
+Dr. Walsh is a board certified Pediatric Nurse Practitioner and a Clinical Professor at UIC College of Nursing in the Department of Women, Children and Family Health Science joining the faculty in 2004.
 She has been in clinical practice as a pediatric nurse for over 35 years, varying from neonatal intensive care, gastroenterology, dermatology, school-based adolescent care and pediatric primary care.
 Because of her desire to serve diverse and vulnerable pediatric populations and their families, she has championed multiple local and global initiatives including health literacy programming with youth at a juvenile detention center and expanding health care access for children, their families and community at a local elementary school.
 For over a decade she has coordinated global health initiatives and service learning programs for graduate students.
 She is the Director of the Pediatric Nurse Practitioner Acute and Primary Care programs and the Associate Director of the Global Health Leadership Office.
 Her efforts are aimed at providing “Primary Health Care for All” (Declaration Alma Ata, 1978) via direct patient care and indirectly though the advancement of health education locally and globally.

 Current Area of Teaching